Fortnite: How to Use Sprites for Extraction, Leveling, and Mastery

 The key distinction is simple:

-• Unextracted Sprite: temporary, vulnerable, and lost if you die.
+• Unextracted Sprite: temporary, vulnerable, and dropped for others to grab if you die.

-• Extracted Sprite: part of your collection and restorable later with Sprite Dust.
+• Extracted Sprite: part of your collection and re-summonable later with Sprite Dust.

-That means Dust should be spent with intent.
-If you are dropping into a chaotic hot zone with no clear plan, burning Dust immediately can be wasteful.
-It is usually smarter to spend it in matches where you intend to play the Sprite loop properly: stable landing spot, strong loot path, and a realistic route to extraction.
-Think of Dust as momentum currency, not panic insurance.
+So spend Dust with intent.
+Dropping into a chaotic hot zone with no plan and burning Dust immediately is wasteful.
+Spend it in matches where you intend to play the loop properly: a stable landing spot, a strong loot path, and a realistic route to extraction.
+Treat Dust as momentum currency, not panic insurance.

 🎮